 Good question!
 Your butcher can help you pick the best cut, but here’s a quick guide to help get you started with your selection.

 Important: Lamb roasts and steaks should be cooked to an internal temperature of 145°F. For ground lamb, aim for 160°F or until fully cooked.

 Take advantage of lamb’s versatility and wake up your spring table with some of our favorite lamb preparations.
-For a classic recipe with a twist, try our Leg of Lamb with Mint Salsa Verde.
-Looking for more ideas?
-Try these:
+Try these recipes:

 Yogurt-Marinated Lamb Kabobs: Tenderize 1-inch cubes of lamb with an overnight marinade of whole milk yogurt, crushed garlic, lemon juice and mint.
 Yogurt will keep the lamb juicy and ready for a smoky grill or a hot grill pan indoors — just remove excess marinade before skewering with scallion pieces and cubed zucchini — and serve with a squeeze of lemon, flaky salt and black pepper.